databricks/databricks-cli/examples/stack/README.md

 The "Hello, world" Notebook will go into the `Shared` directory of the workspace and a job will be created (or updated) on deploy.

+The example commands shown is for the `sample-aws-stack-nb.json` file which is only compatible with an AWS workspace.
+For an azure workspace, use the `sample-azure-stack-nb.json` file in the commands instead.

 Note: The Databricks Stack CLI is still in beta, so command names or JSON fields are subject to change.

 ## Setup